corpsiefordsie/corpsiefordsie/README.md

 #### ↪︎︎︎︎︎︎︎︎  ....﹒┈ ✧︎ ︎︎︎︎︎︎things what i love ⋆｡°✩

 ੈ✩‧₊ gravity falls ꧇ law of talos/endzone ꧇ exquisite corpse (and all of books Poppy z.
-Brite) ꧇ identityV ꧇ alice: madness returns ꧇ the phantom of the opera ꧇ re-animator ꧇ postal ꧇ red dead redemption 2 ꧇ manhunt ꧇ sherlock holmes ꧇ saihate station ꧇ hannibal ꧇ everymanHYBRID ꧇ detroit:become human ꧇ silent hill ꧇ doctor who ꧇ death note ꧇ wander over yonder ꧇ moral orel ꧇ dan vs ﹒┈ and more more more...
+Brite) ꧇ identityV ꧇ alice: madness returns ꧇ the phantom of the opera ꧇ re-animator ꧇ postal ꧇ no, i'm not a human ꧇ red dead redemption 2 ꧇ manhunt ꧇ sherlock holmes ꧇ saihate station ꧇ hannibal ꧇ everymanHYBRID ꧇ detroit:become human ꧇ silent hill ꧇ doctor who ꧇ death note ꧇ wander over yonder ꧇ moral orel ꧇ dan vs ﹒┈ and more more more...

 ╰─━━━─╯ and music ➫ london after midnight ꧇ the cure ꧇ щенки ꧇ nine inch nails ꧇ siouxsie and the banshees ꧇ deftones ꧇ arch enemy ꧇ oingo boingo ꧇ christian death ꧇ motörhead ꧇ system of a down ꧇ korn ꧇ bauhaus ꧇ sanguis et cinis ꧇ pink floyd ꧇ queen ꧇ acid bath ꧇ птицу емъ ꧇ msi ꧇ glass animals ꧇ arctic monkeys ꧇ kmfdm ꧇ depeche mode ꧇ агата кристи ꧇ will wood ꧇ mccafferty﹒﹒﹒AND MORE! ॄ🕳‘⌔